 8.4.2.33 TCLAS element

-The TCLAS element specifies an element that contains a set of parameters necessary to identify incoming MSDUs (from a higher layer in all STAs or from the DS in an AP) that belong to a particular TS.
+The TCLAS element contains a set of parameters necessary to identify various kinds of PDU or incoming MSDU (from a higher layer in all STAs or from the DS in an AP) that belong to a particular TS.
 The TCLAS element is also used when the traffic does not belong to a TS, for example, by the FMS, DMS, and TFS services.
 If required, the TCLAS element is provided in ADDTS Request and ADDTS Response frames only for the downlink or bidirectional links.
-TCLAS element need not be provided for the uplink or direct- link transmissions.
 The structure of this element is shown in Figure 8-199.

 The Element ID and Length fields are defined in 8.4.2.1.

-The UP field contains the value of the UP of the associated MSDUs.
+When the UP field contains a value that is less than or equal to 7, the value specifies the UP of the associated MSDUs.
+When the UP field contains a value that is greater than or equal to 8 and less than or equal to 11, the value specifies the access category of the associated MPDUs.
+The UP field value of 255 is reserved and indicates that the UP of the MSDU and the access category of the MPDU are not compared as part of the Traffic Filter.
+The encoding of the contents of the User Priority field of an TCLAS element is specified in Table 8-xx0.